 • Traveling westward can lead to early awakenings, interrupted sleep, and frequent waking during sleep

-The pressurized air in the cabins of planes lowers the amounts of oxygen in the blood leading to headaches, dehydration, and a general discomfort.
+The pressurized air in the cabins of planes lowers the amounts of oxygen in the blood leading to headaches, dehydration, and general discomfort.

 Jet Lag Treatments